Dublin City University: Accommodation

 The university has built several modern apartments and residences.
 Larkfield Apartments have 128 units, each with two study bedrooms and a shared living, kitchen and dining area within each unit.
 The Postgraduate Residences have 37 apartments, each with two, three or four en-suite bedrooms.
 The Hampstead Apartments consist of 61 units, each with three or five en-suite bedrooms and a shared living, kitchen and dining area.
 The College Park Apartments consist of 93 units, each with four or five en-suite bedrooms and a shared living, kitchen and dining area.

 All Hallows is situated in Drumcondra village within reach of the Glasnevin and St. Patrick's campuses.
 There are 63 bedrooms available in Purcell House to students.
 Accommodation is in single or double bedrooms (single occupancy only) with either ensuite or shared bathroom facilities.
-Each bedroom has a study area and fixed-line internet access (internet cable not provided).
+Each bedroom has a study area and fixed-line internet access (internet cable is not provided).
 There is a communal kitchen and shared lounge areas.

 Sport

-Sports facilities on the campus include a sports complex and fitness centre which incorporates: an aerobics studio, spinning studio, quiet studio, four sports halls, two squash courts, a glass-backed Gaelic handball/racquetball court, a gallery that accommodates table tennis and a body conditioning arena, a floodlit astroturf hockey pitch and seven grass pitches for a variety of sports, eight enclosed five-a-side AstroTurf soccer pitches, an indoor climbing wall, a four-lane 75-metre indoor sprint track and a gym. per week.
-The sports complex opened in January 2005.

-The main sports hall can be divided into three full size volleyball, badminton or basketball courts.
-The facilities at St. Clare's Sports Ground include the Sports Pavilion, two GAA pitches, two soccer pitches, one rugby pitch and one floodlit astroturf pitch for hockey or soccer.
+Sports facilities at DCU broadly span across four locations; the Glasnevin Campus Sports Complex, the St. Patrick’s Campus Sports Complex, Morton Stadium, and DCU Sports Grounds.

 There are ten tennis courts at the National Tennis Training Centre in Albert College Park (four indoor acrylic courts, three outdoor hardcourts and three outdoor clay courts) and a further five tennis courts are situated at Glasnevin Lawn Tennis Club adjacent to St. Clare's Sports Grounds.
-There is also a GAA pitch, a grass athletics track and four or six soccer pitches (depending on configuration) in the Albert College Park.
+There is also a GAA pitch, a grass athletics track and four or six soccer pitches (depending on configuration) in Albert College Park.